carljpearson/openshift_alerting/blog_post/Investigating OpenShift Alerts.md

 - **etcdHighCommitDurations** etcd cluster "etcd": 99th percentile commit durations 100s on etcd instance cluster-health.
 - **ClusterOperatorDegraded** Cluster operator insights has been degraded for 10 mins.
 Operator is degraded because Unable to report: gateway server reported unexpected error code: 415, and cluster upgrades will be unstable.

+### Analysis

+Plots and quanititative analysis was conducted in R using `tidyverse` and `lmerTest`.
+The repository for those analyses can be found [here](https://github.com/carljpearson/openshift_alerting).